 OCBC 365 vs POSB Everyday

-POSB Everyday card one of the best cashback cards in the market, and it's quite ideal for every day use.
+POSB Everyday card is one of the best cashback cards in the market, and it's quite ideal for everyday use.
 In a way, it's a more expensive version of OCBC 365.
 Its grocery cashback of 5% at Sheng Siong is higher than OCBC's, and it also provides rebates on petrol up to 20.1%.
-It is also currently running a promotion of 9% rebate on weekend dining (3% on weekdays).
-While the dining rebate offer lasts until 31 October 2016, we think POSB will likely continue the rebate at a lower rate around 5-6%.
-There’s also no cap on how much cashback you can earn, so POSB Everyday presents an opportunity to earn hundreds if not thousands of dollars in cashback every year, depending on your expenditure.
+Most importantly, POSB Everyday does not have a cap on how much cashback you can earn, and therefore represents an opportunity to earn hundreds if not thousands of dollars in cashback every year, depending on your expenditure.
 However, POSB Everyday does cost more because its S$128.4 of annual is only waived for the first year.
 We think highly of both cards, and would recommend making the decision based on your tolerance for annual fees.

 OCBC Voyage Card vs Citi Prestige MasterCard Credit Card